kora-projects/kora-docs/mkdocs/docs/v2/en/guides/openapi-http-server.md

 - if the user is missing, return `GetUser404ApiResponse(new ErrorResponseTO(...))`
 - if a real internal failure happens, the transport layer still knows that `500` is part of the declared contract

-This is the main â€œahaâ€ moment of the guide: OpenAPI generation does not just save typing.
+This is the main "aha" moment of the guide: OpenAPI generation does not just save typing.
 It turns the HTTP contract into a set of explicit server-side abstractions that guide your implementation.

 ## Service and Repository { #service-repository }